History of Good Morning America in Timeline

 January 28, 2019: GMA Day becomes GMA3

-On January 28, 2019, GMA Day became known as GMA3 with Strahan and Sara being the subtitle.
+On January 28, 2019, GMA Day was renamed GMA3, with the subtitle Strahan and Sara.

 August 26, 2019: Keke Palmer joins GMA3

-On August 26, 2019, Keke Palmer joined GMA3 as a permanent third co-host, and the show took the subtitle of Strahan, Sara and Keke.
+On August 26, 2019, Keke Palmer joined GMA3 as a permanent co-host, and the show was subtitled Strahan, Sara and Keke.

 In March 2020, GMA3 became GMA3: What You Need to Know, an hour-long news program hosted by Amy Robach that originally covered the COVID-19 pandemic.
-Later in 2020, Palmer and industry insiders announced the Strahan, Sara and Keke incarnation of the program would not return and was, in effect, cancelled.
+The Strahan, Sara and Keke incarnation of the program effectively was cancelled.

-In April 2022, Robin Roberts celebrated her 20th anniversary with Good Morning America, with an on-air celebration and a plaque featuring her name on the grounds of Times Square.
+In April 2022, Robin Roberts celebrated her 20th anniversary with Good Morning America, and an on-air celebration was held, and she was honored with a plaque featuring her name on the grounds of Times Square.

 September 7, 2023: Ray the Mascot Introduced

-On September 7, 2023, Ray, an anthropomorphic show mascot styled as a sun-like creature, was introduced to Good Morning America viewers.
+On September 7, 2023, Ray, an anthropomorphic show mascot styled as a sun-like creature, was introduced to Good Morning America's viewers.

 In 2025, Good Morning America is expected to relocate with many of ABC News and WABC-TV's on-air studio operations to a new Disney facility at 7 Hudson Square.